guojing0273/bluekitchen_btstack-/port/stm32-wb55xx-nucleo-freertos/README.md

 When using an external J-Link programmer or after installing J-Link OB on the Nucleo68 board, you can flash and debug using the cross-platform [SEGGER Ozone Debugger](https://www.segger.com/products/development-tools/ozone-j-link-debugger/).
 It is included in some J-Link programmers or can be used for free for evaluation usage.

 Just start Ozone and open the .jdebug file in the build folder.
 When compiled with "ENABLE_SEGGER_RTT", the debug output shows up in the Terminal window of Ozone.
+Note: as mentioned before, Segger RTT currently stops working when CPU2 has started up.

 ## Debug output